vuejs/vuex/docs/guide/migrating-to-4-0-from-3-x.md

 ### TypeScript support

-Vuex 4 removes its global typings for `this.$store` within Vue Component to solve [issue #994](https://github.com/vuejs/vuex/issues/994).
+Vuex 4 removes its global typings for `this.$store` within a Vue component to solve [issue #994](https://github.com/vuejs/vuex/issues/994).
 When used with TypeScript, you must declare your own module augmentation.

 Place the following code in your project to allow `this.$store` to be typed correctly: